26.7 billion years: what if the Universe was twice as old as expected

 Although Zwicky’s theory initially contradicts observations, Gupta offers a new perspective.
 By allowing tired light theory to coexist with the expanding universe, the redshift phenomenon can be reinterpreted as a hybrid phenomenon, combining both expansion and energy loss, Gupta says.
 This new interpretation offers a plausible explanation for the observations of the first galaxies.

 Besides the fatigued light theory, Gupta introduces the concept of ” coupling constants evolutionary solutions proposed by the physicist Paul Dirac.
-Coupling constants are fundamental physical constants that govern interactions between particles, and Dirac suggested that they could vary over time.
+Coupling constants are fundamental physical constants that govern interactions between particles, and Dirac suggested that they might vary over time.

 By taking into account the evolution of these constants, Gupta’s model extends the period of formation of the first galaxies observed by the télescope spatial James Webb.
 Instead of a few hundred million years, this revised framework predicts several billion years of cosmic evolution, offering a more satisfying explanation for the advanced development and mass of these ancient galaxies.